zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 ```

 ### [REST](#tab/rest)
-Enable Resilient create and delete on your scale set through REST API, use a `PUT` call and include the following section in your request body:
+To enable Resilient create and delete on your scale set through REST API, use a `PUT` call and include the following section in your request body:

 ```json
 PUT https://management.azure.com/subscriptions/{YourSubscriptionId}/resourceGroups/{YourResourceGroupName}/providers/Microsoft.Compute/virtualMachineScaleSets/{yourScaleSetName}?api-version=2023-07-01